Our destination today was Kyoto because we wanted to see the more traditional side of Japan.

 Yup, going to have to be quick if I'm going to walk around all these places in an hour.
 Spent too long at Kiyomizu ^^;

-So, we have broke through the first defensive perimeter.
+So, we have broken through the first defensive perimeter.
 Onto the second perimeter wall.

 Outside the entrance were just white walls but inside, you see there was much more details along the tiles.